“Money is like gasoline during a road trip. You don’t want to run out of gas on your trip, but you’re not doing a tour of gas stations.”

 By far the most common question we are asked as early-stage investors is not how to grow a successful business or build a great team, but how to raise capital.
 It sometimes feels like getting investment has become an end in itself.

-It’s now so common we’ve all normalised it, but it’s still curious to see founders congratulated for raising capital.
+It’s now so common to think this way we’ve all normalised it, but it’s still curious to see founders congratulated for raising capital.
 It’s like applauding the pilot of a plane for successfully re-fuelling before take-off.

 You need to decide: where are you going, and who is the best partner to help you get there?